Path to growth, Payments

 With almost six years in the payments industry after his military service, he understands the specific needs of military members and the payments landscape.
 In his current position, Hanson is responsible for Discover’s Payment Services segment and oversees Discover Global Network, PULSE, and Diners Club International.

-The importance of focusing on niche consumer segments
+The importance of focusing on niche consumer segment

 In recent years, Discover has leveraged a key growth strategy that focuses on engaging niche consumer segments and enhancing customer loyalty, among other initiatives.
 The secret sauce of this approach can be seen in the firm’s strategic moves: a concentrated focus on a niche yet widely recognized customer base carried out through a measured approach.